yveslaurentcreton/PSJet/README.md

 # PSJet - PowerShell Jet Tools

-Welcome to PSJet, a collection of powerful and efficient PowerShell scripts to help streamline your workflow and automate tasks.
-PSJet is designed to provide a quick and easy solution for common administrative and development tasks, so you can focus on what really matters.

-The scripts included in PSJet are designed to be fast, reliable, and easy to use.
-Whether you're a seasoned PowerShell user or just getting started, PSJet is the perfect tool to enhance your productivity.

-With PSJet, you can perform a variety of tasks, including:

-- Getting Windows information
-- Automating repetitive tasks
-- And much more!
+PSJet is a PowerShell module that extends the functionality of PowerShell with additional, essential commands not available in the standard library.
+Designed for IT professionals, PSJet aims to enhance productivity by providing powerful, efficient tools.

-## Getting Started
+## Installation Instructions

-To get started with PSJet, simply install the module using the following command:
+To install the PSJet module, execute the following command in PowerShell:

 ```powershell
 Install-Module -Name PSJet -Force
 ```

-While it is recommended to use PowerShell 7 or above for the best experience, PSJet can also be used with Windows PowerShell.
+While PSJet is compatible with Windows PowerShell, we recommend using PowerShell 7 or later for optimal performance.

-### Setup Script
+### Environment Setup

-To create an optimal environment for using PSJet, you can run the provided setup script.
-This script will upgrade PowerShellGet, install WinGet, Windows Terminal, and the latest version of PowerShell, ensuring you have a robust and enjoyable setup.
+To ensure a robust setup, we provide a setup script that updates PowerShellGet, installs WinGet, Windows Terminal, and the latest version of PowerShell.
+Additionally, the script installs PSJet in both Windows PowerShell and PowerShell 7 or later.
+Run the script with administrative privileges using this command:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; irm "https://github.com/yveslaurentcreton/PSJet/releases/latest/download/psjet.ps1" | iex
 ```

-## Contributions
+## Contributing to PSJet

-PSJet is an open-source project and contributions are welcome!
-If you have a suggestion for a new script or an improvement to an existing one, please open an issue or submit a pull request.
+We welcome contributions from the community!
+If you have ideas for new scripts or improvements, please contribute by opening an issue or submitting a pull request on our GitHub repository.

-## Support

-If you need help using PSJet, please open an issue in the repository and we will be happy to assist you.

-Thank you for using PSJet!
-We hope you find it as useful and efficient as we do.